RhinoHealth/user-resources/examples/nvflare/regression-quantile/README.md

 ### **Resources**
-- `config` - This is the standard NVFlare directory for config files
+- `config` - This is the standard NVFlare directory for config files.
-  - `config_fed_client.json` - The standard NVFlare federated client config
+  - `config_fed_client.json` - The standard NVFlare federated client config.
   - `feature_columns`: The list of columns to use as features for the quantile regression.
   - `label_column`: The column to use as the label for the quantile regression.
   - `config_fed_server.json` - The standard NVFlare federated server config